 The Lightroom Spot Removal Tool is powerful and gives you the ability to make corrections and adjustments in Lightroom rather than taking your image to Photoshop!
 You can remove both small and large objects with this tool.
 And anything that saves you a trip to Photoshop will also streamline your workflow and save valuable editing time - a huge plus in my book!!

 Do you have any questions or comments about Using the Lightroom Spot Removal Tool?
-Just leave us a comment below - and PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!
+Just leave us a comment below - we would LOVE to hear from you!
+And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!